-For this example, assume the pass-through mode and communication with the SUN System where we plan to dump the config file.
-The SUN System will ask for user name and a password, which of course need to be correctly answered.
+For this example, assume the pass-through mode is active and we are in communication with the SUN System where we plan to dump the config file.
+The SUN System will then ask for a user name and password.

-Login: user name Password: strange name
+Login: user name

+Password: strange name

 After the SUN System accepts the entries, a SUN prompt will appear (/u/user name in our example).
-Unique to the UNIX language on the SUN System, you would enter the following after the prompt: cat >f.lename.
-The "cat" command is an abbreviation for "catalog", a function similar to TYPE in MS DOS.
-In short, the catalog function accepts data from a "standard input device" (in this case, the port communicating with the VCX) and inputs it to a file.
+Unique to the UNIX language on the SUN System, you would enter the following after the prompt: cat >filename.
+The "cat" command is an abbreviation for "concatenate", a function similar to TYPE in MS DOS.
+In short, the concatenate function accepts data from a "standard input device" (in this case, the port communicating with the VCX) and inputs it to a file.
 The > in the command string is equivalent to saying "into", the "filename" the file you want the config data stored in.
+(Redirect output of cat to file.)